cameron-yee/callandor/README.md

 ### Security

 I recommend setting up Netlify Access Control to protect your site behind password protection if you have a paid version of Netlify.
+This will provide server level security.

+As a hack, I'm using [StatiCrypt](https://github.com/robinmoisson/staticrypt) to encrypt/decrypt a password in the browser.
+This is easy to get around, but it will stop people who just happen to stumble across your site.
+This password is set in the `encrypt` script in `package.json`.
+This will only work at all if you keep your fork private.